 The following is a list of environmental compliance activities, updated as of the adoption of this policy, grouped by the fund to which these activities should be charged.
-This list will primarily be used by the EPCD, but will be used by other departments when their activities are related to environmental compliance.
 This is not meant to be an exhaustive list; however, new activities may be added to the policy to provide better direction to staff.
-Questions about activities listed or not listed should be directed to the Deputy General Environmental Planning and Conservation-Manager for a funding recommendation decision.
-The General Manager and/or CFO Controller shall be consulted when necessary.
+Questions about activities listed or not listed should be directed to the Deputy General Manager for a funding recommendation.
+The General Manager and/or CFO shall be consulted when necessary.